platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 3. Click **Variables** and access your variable's values and settings.
 4. Store the data somewhere secure on your computer.

-Note that in the Console, you can't access the value of variables that have [marked as sensitive](../development/variables/set-variables.md#variable-options).
+Note that in the Console, you can't access the value of variables that have been [marked as sensitive](../development/variables/set-variables.md#variable-options).
 Use the CLI to retrieve these values.

 {{< /codetabs >}}